 Alvarado is a resident of Virginia and a crisis counselor for the homeless and mentally ill.
 She was peacefully protesting the defendants’ planned event when she was struck by Defendant Fields when he drove into the crowd; she then narrowly missed being hit again by Fields when he drove his car backwards up the street.
 The car knocked Alvarado to the ground, causing her to suffer serious injuries, including a concussion and severe contusions on her legs.
 Alvarado continues to experience the side effects of these injuries, as well as severe emotional distress.
 Photo: Noticiero Univision Exclusiva

-Plaintiff John Doe is an African American resident of Virginia and a student at UVA.
-On August 11, John Doe peacefully protested the defendants’ white supremacist tiki torch march on his campus.
-On the basis of his race, John Doe was intimidated, harassed, assaulted, and sprayed with caustic substances.
-He remains pseudonymous for fear of additional harassment and violence.
+Plaintiff Devin Willis is an African American resident of Virginia and a student at UVA.
+On August 11, Willis peacefully protested the defendants’ white supremacist tiki torch march on his campus.
+On the basis of his race, he was intimidated, harassed, assaulted, and sprayed with caustic substances.
+He originally joined the case pseudonymously for fear of additional harassment and violence.

 Click here to read the complaint, detailing the full extent of our plaintiffs’ injuries and how the defendants planned the violence in advance.